 - Small to medium clusters (under 100 nodes)

-- Simplicity matters — You want storage that “just works”
+- Simplicity matters and you want storage that just works

-- Limited ops capacity — Small team, can’t dedicate time to storage management
+- Limited ops capacity, a small team that can’t dedicate time to babysitting storage

-- General workloads — Databases, stateful apps with moderate I/O
+- General workloads like databases and stateful apps with moderate I/O

 # Typical Longhorn workload